balisujohn/tortoise.cpp/README.md

 # Running
-You will need to place `ggml-model.bin` in the examples/tortoise.directory to run tortoise.cpp.
+You will need to place `ggml-model.bin` and `ggml-diffusion-model.bin` in the examples/tortoise.directory to run tortoise.cpp.
 You can generate the model yourself following the instructions in this tortoise-tts reverse engineering fork here https://github.com/balisujohn/tortoise-reverse-engineering, or download it here https://huggingface.co/balisujohn/tortoise-ggml.

 From the build directory, run: